Breach of Fiduciary Duty in Florida

 Should a breach of fiduciary duty occur, the scenario may cause a number of complications, some of which may be mitigated by the removal of the fiduciary by fiduciary misconduct law.
 The result may be long and protracted litigation.
-As your fiduciary misconduct attorneys, we will walk you through every step of the complicated process of developing or responding to a fiduciary misconduct claim and represent your needs throughout the entire litigation process.
+Our fiduciary attorneys can walk you through every step of the complicated process of developing or responding to a fiduciary misconduct claim and represent your needs throughout the entire litigation process.

-We will work with you to evaluate any accusations of a breach of fiduciary duty or fiduciary misconduct, misconduct that may arise from a variety of circumstances that include failure to properly document the estate’s assets, failure to properly compete annual accounting requirements, and failure to adequately manage trust assets.
+We will work with you to evaluate any accusations of a breach of fiduciary duty or fiduciary misconduct that may arise from a variety of circumstances that include failure to properly document the estate’s assets, failure to properly complete annual accounting requirements, and failure to adequately manage trust assets.

 At GCF, we have significant experience on every side of these breach of fiduciary duty claims.
 We are able to fully represent a fiduciary in the case of an alleged breach, and we have experience representing beneficiaries that believe their fiduciaries have breached their obligations.

 We understand that complex family dynamics can have an impact on such disputes and we work with sensitivity around these matters to achieve effective results.
 We are on your side and we truly understand what’s at stake when a person breaches their fiduciary duty or engages in fiduciary misconduct.

 To learn more about Fiduciary responsibility in Florida, call or fill out our contact form to set up a private consultation.